-Pre-define potential effect modifiers (e.g. for subgroup analyses) at the protocol stage; restrict these in number; and provide rationale for each.
-Pre-specification reduces the risk that large numbers of undirected subgroup analyses lead to spurious explanations of heterogeneity See Handbook 9.6.5 C23 Planning the search Mandatory Plan in advance the methods to be used for summarizing the findings of the review, including the assessment of the quality of the body of evidence.
-If a formal 'Summary of findings' table is anticipated, specify which outcomes will be included, and which comparisons and subgroups will be covered (if appropriate).
-Methods for 'Summary of findings' tables should be pre-defined, particularly with regard to choice of outcomes, to guard against selective presentation of results in the review.
+C22 Planning the subgroup analyse s Mandatory Pre-define potential effect modifiers (e for subgroup analyses) at the protocol stage; restrict these in number; and provide rationale for each. .g.
+Pre-specification reduces the risk that large numbers of undirected subgroup analyses lead to spurious explanations of heterogeneity See Handbook 9.6.5 C23 Planning a 'Summary of finding table gs' Mandatory Plan in advance the methods to be user summarizing the findings of the review including the assessment of the quality the body of evidence.
+If a formal 'Summ of findings' table is anticipated, specify which outcomes will be included, and which comparisons and subgroups will covered (if appropriate). regard to choice of outcomes, to guard against selective presentation of results in the review.
 The table should include the essential outcomes for decision making (typically up to seven), which should generally not include surrogate or interim outcomes.
-These outcomes should not be chosen on the basis of any anticipated or observed magnitude of effect, or because they are likely to have been addressed in the studies to be reviewed.
-See Handbook 11.5
+These outcomes should not be chosen on the basis of any anticipated or